 Mr Graham Clarke

-Graham Clarke is a member of the Chartered Institute of Management Accountants and has over 20 years’ experience of operating at executive level for large and small organisations in the UK and overseas.
-He became finance director for Cornwall Hospice Care, a charitable organisation which provides hospice care across Cornwall, in September 2016.
-Prior to that, he spent five years as finance director for the Financial Reporting Council (FRC), the UK regulatory body for the accounting, auditing and actuarial professions.
+Graham is a member of the Chartered Institute of Management Accountants (CIMA) and has many years’ experience of operating at executive level for large and small organisations in the UK and overseas.
+In his early career he held finance positions at Imperial Tobacco, Kraft Foods and Group 4.
+He became Finance Director for Cornwall Hospice Care in September 2016.
+Prior to that, he spent five years in a similar position at the Financial Reporting Council (FRC), the UK regulatory body for the accounting, auditing and actuarial professions, based in Central London.

 Ms Phyllida Culpin